Skip to content

 #Google TV Streamer Setup

 The Google TV Streamer is a set-top box, not a dongle.
 It sits next to your TV rather than plugging directly into the HDMI port.
 You connect it via HDMI 2.1, power it from a wall outlet (included adapter), and sign in with your Google account.
-Setup took me about four minutes on the first boot.
+I tested the setup on a 2023 LG C3 OLED and it completed in about four minutes on the first boot.

 Unlike old Chromecast devices, there’s no phone required for setup.
-The included remote handles everything on-screen.
+According to Google’s official setup documentation, the included remote handles all on-screen steps without requiring the Google Home app.

 #Roku Setup